-5 Choose the destination folder.
+- 5 Choose the destination folder. - 6 Click OK.

-SUSE Linux installation or Red Hat Linux installation by using Preboot bundles fails bundle fails.
+SUSE Linux installation or Red Hat Linux installation by using Preboot bundles fails

-Explanation: If you choose to create the AutoYaST or Kickstart bundle in which the AutoYaST system variables, you must choose to import the AutoYaST XML script or the Kickstart configuration file while creating the AutoYaST or the Kickstart bundle so that the variables can be automatically resolved when the bundle is applied to the managed devices.
+- Source: ZENworks; Preboot Services and Imaging. - Explanation: If you choose to create the AutoYaST or Kickstart bundle in which the AutoYaST XML script or the Kickstart configuration file that contains system variables is accessed by using a protocol, the system variables are not resolved and the bundle is not applied to the managed devices.
+Consequently, the SUSE Linux installation or Red Hat Linux installation by using the AutoYaST or Kickstart bundle fails. - Action: If the AutoYaST XML script or the Kickstart configuration file contains ZENworks system variables, you must choose to import the AutoYaST XML script or the Kickstart configuration file while creating the AutoYaST or the Kickstart bundle so that the variables can be automatically resolved when the bundle is applied to the managed devices.